Peyton Manning Is Worth $250 Million, but He Used to Golf With Strangers’ Leftover Balls to Save Money

 Manning, of course, developed into a star and threw for 11,201 yards and 89 touchdowns.
 Then, despite some competition from Ryan Leaf, he joined the Colts as the first-overall pick of the 1998 NFL draft.

-Making millions, both on and off the field
+Manning had made millions, both on and off the field

-Based on his NFL success, you probably wouldn’t be surprised to know that Peyton Manning made quite a bit of money playing football.
+Based on his NFL success, you probably wouldn’t be surprised to know Peyton Manning made quite a bit of money playing football.
 His success, however, didn’t stop when he hung up his helmet.

 Peyton Manning used to use strangers’ golf balls to save money